jktrn/astro-erudite/src/content/blog/02-blog-collection/index.md

 ---
-title: "[Old] Blog Collection"
+title: '[Old] Blog Collection'
-description: "How to add posts to the blog."
+description: 'How to add posts to the blog.'
-date: "2024-03-21"
+date: '2024-03-21'
 tags: ['aa']
 ---